pgostovic/state/README.md

 #### Consumer
 A `consumer` brokers access to its corresponding state provider, i.e. its closest same-domain provider ancestor.
 Access to the data store's data and its API are provided to the wrapped component via props.

+#### useState() consumer hook
+The `useState()` hook provides access to the corresponding ancestor state provider when used in functional components.
+The `useState()` function returns the complete state.
+State changes trigger renders in the context where `useState()` is used.
+As a render-reducing optimization, renders are only triggered when referenced state values change.

-The `createState` function in `@phnq/state` is used to create create a matching domain-specific provider and consumer.
-It returns a JavaScript object with the keys 'provider' and 'consumer'.
+The `createState` function in `@phnq/state` is used to create create a matching domain-specific provider/consumer/useState().
+It returns a JavaScript object with the keys 'provider', 'consumer', and 'useState'.

 ### State and Actions
 Inspired by Redux's nomenclature, the data in a provider's data store is referred to as `State`, and the programmatic API is said to be composed of `Actions` -- i.e. each function in the API is an `Action`.